2010 to 2015

 The EPA developed guidelines for waste management so that wastes produced in metropolitan Adelaide are banned from disposal to landfill unless subjected to a resource recovery process.

-A range of materials were progressively banned from disposal to landfill including fluorescent lighting, televisions and computers, with Zero Waste SA providing information for households and businesses on disposal options.
+A range of materials were progressively banned from disposal to landfill including fluorescent lighting, televisions and computers, with Zero Waste SA (now known as Green Industries) providing information for households and businesses on disposal options.

 Some of the year’s highlights include: